Anna Nordqvist: Early life

+Amateur career

 By the end of her freshman year at Arizona State University in 2007, she was Pac-10 co-champion and was named National Golf Coaches Association (NGCA) Freshman of the Year, Pac-10 Player of the Year and Newcomer of the Year.
 NGCA First-Team All-American and Academic All-American honors were gained in both 2007 and 2008.
 She tied for fifth at the 2008 NCAA Championships (won by ASU teammate Azahara Muñoz).